Browder was the representative for Alabama’s 3rd congressional district and was a Democrat. He served from 1989 to 1996.

 - H.R.
 1874 (104th): To modify the boundaries of the Talladega National Forest, Alabama.

 From Apr 1989 to Sep 1996, Browder missed 107 of 4,272 roll call votes, which is 2.5%.
-This is better than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
+This is on par with the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: